 I think I started loving pol roti this much only when I started living away from home.
 I guess that’s another one of those ‘distance makes the heart grown fonder’ incidents.
 These little roti’s are easy to make, except they take a bit of time with all the shaping and cooking.
 But they stays fresh in the fridge for about 4-5 days, so I would recommend making a big batch and keeping some for quick breakfasts before heading out to work.

-Those most people make plain roti, my dad always loved to ask my mom to jazz it up with savory flavours like onions, chopped chillies and curry leaves.
+Those most people make plain roti, my dad always loved to ask my mom to jazz it up with savory flavors like onions, chopped chilies and curry leaves.
 And obviously, that’s where this inspiration comes from too.

-I love biting into some freshly made pol roti with all its flavour and charred bits and better half always gives a thumbs up for this!
+I love biting into some freshly made pol roti with all its flavor and charred bits and better half always gives a thumbs up for this!